ABA SWITZERLAND’s mission: To provide knowledge, training, education and research for the effective application of behaviour analysis in Switzerland.

 3.1.
-In this section "Bank" means a chartered bank that is designated by the ABA SWITZERLAND Board of Directors
+In this section "Bank" means a chartered bank that is designated by the board of directors.

 3.2.
-The ABA SWITZERLAND Board of Directors designated Postfinance where an account shall, a credit card account may, merchant services may, and a safety deposit box may be maintained for the use, and in the name of ABA SWITZERLAND, and the Board of Directors shall notify the Secretary of the name, branch and address of said account.
-The bank account will be opened by Nadja Studer, Vice President and she will be the one with the authority to sign.
-As of January 2014 she is no longer the Vice President.
-Until the bank account can be signed over to the new treasurer, Marie Leclerc, Nadja Studer will hand over the online banking to her.
+The board of directors designated Postfinance where an account shall, a credit card account may, merchant services may, and a safety deposit box may be maintained for the use, and in the name of ABA SWITZERLAND.
+The board of directors shall notify the treasurer about the name, branch and address of said account.
+The bank account will be opened by Nadja Studer, vice president at the time of founding of the chapter.
+The authority to sign will always be transferred to a current board member.

-3.2.
-All money, cheques, and other orders for the payment of money belonging to the Association shall be deposited to the credit of the Association in its bank.
-All shares and other securities belonging to the Association shall be lodged in the Association's name with its bank or in a safety deposit box at its bank.
+3.3.
+All money, cheques, and other orders for the payment of money belonging to the association shall be deposited to the credit of the association in its bank.
+All shares and other securities belonging to the association shall be lodged in the association's name with its bank or in a safety deposit box at its bank.

-3.3 The member fees, the overplus, possible donations and fees from workshops compose the asset.
+3.4.
+The as, the overplus, possible donations and fees from workshops compose the asset.
 For the binding force of the association only the association asset is liable.
-The personal liability of the members is excluded.
+The personal liability of the members or friends is excluded.

-3.4.
-ABA SWITZERLAND Board and Committee members shall submit monthly expense and revenue forms to the Treasurer

 3.5.
+Board and committee members shall submit expense and revenue forms to the treasurer.

-ABA SWITZERLAND Board and Committee members may submit travel claims for business trips in excess of one hundred kilometres round-trip.
-The ABA SWITZERLAND Board will set the reimbursement rate.
+3.6.
+Board and committee members may submit travel claims for business trips in excess of one hundred kilometers round-trip.
+The board of directors will set the reimbursement rate.

 Article X – Amendments